 PC DOS 2.0, along with the IBM PC XT, had been released in March 1983, so in retrospect, it’s a little surprising that COMPAQ was still updating the MS-DOS 1.x product line as late as November 1983.
 On the other hand, COMPAQ didn’t start shipping the COMPAQ Portable Plus with a built-in hard disk until 1984, so MS-DOS 2.x wouldn’t have added much value for their customers until then.
 MS-DOS 2.x included other useful features, such as support for 180Kb single-sided diskettes and 360K double-sided diskettes, but it’s not clear if COMPAQ produced any 2.x releases prior to the introduction of the Portable Plus.

-NOTE: PCjs DOS Documentation also includes copies of the three manuals for COMPAQ MS-DOS Version 2.
+NOTE: PCjs also has copies of the three manuals for COMPAQ MS-DOS Version 2.
 Sadly, no disk(s) were included with the Version 2 manuals, which were released in October 1984.
 Many screenshots were edited to display the DOS version as “2.XX”, so it’s unclear exactly which version of MS-DOS might have been included with them.

 The software on MS-DOS 1.10 diskette also includes some COMPAQ-specific software, which the PC Magazine article goes on to describe: